Microsoft/azure-docs.cs-cz/articles/digital-twins/tutorial-facilities-udf.md

     ```

    > [!NOTE]
-   > Vzhledem k tomu, že ukázka simulace přímo nekomunikuje s instancí digitálního vlákna, nevyžaduje ověření.
+   > Because the simulation sample does not directly communicate with your Digital Twins instance, it does not require you to authenticate.

-## <a name="get-results-of-the-user-defined-function"></a>Získání výsledků uživatelsky definované funkce
+## <a name="get-results-of-the-user-defined-function"></a>Get results of the user-defined function

 Uživatelem definovaná funkce se spustí pokaždé, když vaše instance přijme data ze senzorů a zařízení.
-Tato část se dotazuje na instanci digitálního vlákna Azure, aby získala výsledky uživatelsky definované funkce.
-Zobrazí se téměř v reálném čase, pokud je k dispozici místnost, vzduchem je čerstvá a teplota je pravá.
+This section queries your Azure Digital Twins instance to get the results of the user-defined function.
+You'll see in near real time, when a room is available, that the air is fresh and temperature is right.

-1. Otevřete okno příkazového řádku, které jste použili k zřízení ukázky, nebo nové příkazové okno a znovu se zajděte do složky **Occupancy-quickstart\src** v ukázce.
+1. Open the command window that you used to provision the sample, or a new command window, and go to the **occupancy-quickstart\src** folder of the sample again.

 1. Spusťte následující příkaz a po zobrazení výzvy se přihlaste: